Displacement energy of Lagrangian 3-spheres

-on the space of pairs $[l, w]$.
 The critical points of this action functional are Hamiltonian chords.
 We write the set of critical points as

 For a critical point $[l,w]$ the path $l$ corresponds to a geometric intersection point in $L\cap \phi(L)$ since $\phi(l(0))=l(1)\in L$.
-When $H_{t}$ is generic there are only finitely many of them.
+When $H_{t}$ is generic there are only finitely many of them, and they do not intersect the 4-chain $K$.
 We remark that the set of critical points has a decomposition with respect to the different components $a\in \pi_{0}(\Omega(L))$.
 We define the action functionals and study their critical points on different components separately.

 Now we equip $L$ with local systems.
 For any group homomorphism

 we choose a flat $\Lambda_{0}$-bundle $(\mathcal{L}, \nabla_{\rho})$ such that its holonomy representation is $\rho$.
 Then we define the cochain complex as